Europe · 5 days / 4 nights

 Depart London

-Final morning at a gentle, unhurried pace — savor one last leisurely breakfast together and reflect on the extraordinary journey through London.
-Free to arrange own transfer for onward flights.
-Share a taxi or use the Tube at Gloucester Road Station (5 minutes walk from hotel) to reach Heathrow (LHR) or Gatwick (LGW).
+Final morning at a gentle, unhurried pace — savor one last leisurely breakfast together and reflect on five extraordinary days walking through London.
+Free to arrange your own transfer for onward flights.
+Share a taxi or use the Tube at Gloucester Road Station, a five-minute walk from the hotel, to reach Heathrow (LHR) or Gatwick (LGW).
 Thanks for choosing to travel with Walking Adventures!

 What's Included